tusharshetty61/phone_book_app/README.md

 # phone_book_app
 App built as part of an assignment to SwiftSku recruitment .
-Built using react and express.
+Built using react and express